meetdestiny/CarND-MPC-Project/README.md

 ![Stop](stop.png)

-For a stable run, I had to settle or 2sec duration.
+For a stable run, I had to settle for 2sec duration.
 Which means my N was 20 and dt was 0.1.

 I tuned the cost function parameters by trial-and-error method.The best speed and stability was achieved with following cost parameters.
 It was possible to complete the track at higher speed by increasing CTE_W but car was oscillating and going out of center far too much.